Industry Trends

 Consider John, a 50-year-old business owner of an electrical distribution company.
 John started the business 15 years ago and has achieved fantastic growth, but personal goals have him contemplating exiting the business entirely at age 60 (10 years from now).
 However, the uncertainty around the timing of his personal plans and whether the M&A market will be strong at that time have him evaluating a partial liquidity strategy today.

 John and his advisors examine different liquidity strategies: a leveraged recap, a sale to an outside equity investor, and a partial sale to an ESOP.
+To determine whether this strategy aligns with his financial and business objectives, John undergoes an ESOP feasibility study to analyze valuation, tax implications, and financing options.
 After careful consideration, He decides to pursue a partial sale to an ESOP for several reasons: better financing alternatives, ability to retain control, the benefit to his employees, and personal and corporate tax savings.

 The debt market is a large supporter of ESOPs, providing approximately two to three times the cash flow on partial ESOP transactions.
+Exploring various ESOP financing options is crucial to structuring a transaction that aligns with business goals and liquidity needs.
 John receives offers in the $20 million range from senior lenders as well as offers for another $5–$7 million of subordinated debt.
 John and his investment banker decide to limit the total outside debt to $20 million, which equates to approximately 30% of the value of the business.
 After the transaction is completed, John will own 70% of the business and the employees will own 30% through the ESOP trust.

 With this strategy, not only has John been able to take some cash off the table, but he has also deferred the capital gains taxes on the sale.
 Because he converted his company to a C corporation, John has the ability to sell his shares to the ESOP and defer all the capital gains taxes.
+This significant tax advantage, along with other potential benefits, is covered in-depth in our ESOP tax overview.
 If the company were not a C corporation, he could convert it to one before the ESOP transaction and still enjoy the capital gains deferral.

 While John has been able to solve his desire for liquidity, he has also realized several other benefits: